 Professor Peng’s study is not the only study to show an important role for vitamin C in fighting viral infections.
 A review of 100 studies relevant to COVID was presented to both Public Health England and the National Institute for Clinical Excellence at the start of December.
 Neither have commented.

 Lead author of the vitamin C review, nutritionist Patrick Holford says “The evidence for vitamin C, if taken in doses of 6 to 8 grams on the first day of infection, clearly shows that it shortens both duration and severity of colds.
 In one study half of participants were symptom-free within 24 hours.
 It is safe, cheap, available and effective.
 The scientific community know this.
 We just can’t understand why there is an apparent ‘lockdown’ by Government and health officials, who should be telling us all to take vitamin C when infected.
-The gates have been lifted for vitamin D, whereas vitamin C could be the difference between life and death since it takes, on average, two weeks of infection to tip into serious COVID.”
+The gates have been lifted for What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…., whereas vitamin C could be the difference between life and death since it takes, on average, two weeks of infection to tip into serious COVID.”

 Holford is running a campaign www.vitaminC4covid.com with the support of over 700 doctors, nutritional professionals, health and medical scientists, practitioners and frontline workers, including pharmacology Professor Emeritus David Smith FMedSci from the University of Oxford and Professor Iain Whitaker, the surgical lead for NHS Wales.